scalawithcats/scala-with-cats/src/pages/monads/state.md

 ```

 Although post-order expressions are difficult for humans to read,
-they are easy to evaluate using a computer program.
+they are easy to evaluate in code.
 All we need to do is traverse the symbols from left to right,
 carrying a *stack* of operands with us as we go: